nwestern93/Rover_Project/README.md

 # Rover_Project
 ECE6780 Group Project - Olivedrab
-Group Members:  Nick Western; Braden Brown; JT Herrmann; Dmitry Panin
+Group Members:  Nick Western; Braden Brown; JT Herrmann; Dmitry Panin All code written in the C language (.c and .h designators)

 Overview:
 In this project built a rover capable of performing the following tasks: